windmaomao/windmaomao.github.io/book/slash-retirement-risk.md

 # Slash Your Retirement Risk

-## Part I - Why Traditiona lInvestment Strategies No Longer Work
+## Part I - Why Traditional Investment Strategies No Longer Work

 ### The Failures of Traditional Investment Strategies